 In January 2020, the FASB issued ASU 2020-01, "Investments - Equity Securities (Topic 321), Investments - Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815) - Clarifying the Interactions between Topic 321, Topic 323, and Topic 815."
 This ASU among other things clarifies that a company should consider observable transactions that require a company to either apply or discontinue the equity method of accounting under Topic 323, Investments-Equity Method and Joint Ventures, for the purposes of applying the measurement alternative in accordance with Topic 321 immediately before applying or upon discontinuing the equity method.
 The new ASU clarifies that, when determining the accounting for certain forward contracts and purchased options a company should not consider, whether upon settlement or exercise, if the underlying securities would be accounted for under the equity method or fair value option.
 ASU 2020-01 is effective.
 For public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2021.
 An entity should apply ASU 2020-01 prospectively at the beginning of the interim period that includes the adoption date.
+The Company adopted ASU 2020-01 on July 1, 2022.
 The adoption of ASU 2020-01 did not have material impact on the Company's Consolidated Financial Statements.

 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes.
 The update is intended to simplify the current rules regarding the accounting for income taxes and addresses several technical topics including accounting for franchise taxes, allocating income taxes between a loss in continuing operations and in other categories such as discontinued operations, reporting income taxes for legal entities that are not subject to income taxes, and interim accounting for enacted changes in tax laws.
 The new standard is effective for fiscal years beginning after December 15, 2021; however, early adoption is permitted.
+The Company adopted ASU 2019-12 on July 1, 2022.
 The adoption of this standard did not have material impact on the consolidated financial statements.